 From the early medieval buildings and dramatic scenery to its literary fame as King Arthur’s birthplace, there’s a lot to get excited about when exploring Tintagel castle.

 One of the highlights for us was crossing over the footbridge to the island.
-With cinematic coastline all around, you get a sense of what it was like all those centuries ago.
+With cinematic coastline all around, you get a sense of what it might have been like all those centuries ago.

 2. Secret Beach & Merlins Cave

-Beneath the cliffscape of Tintagel Castle lay a secret beach and, more importantly, the entrance to Merlins Cave.
+Beneath the cliffscape of Tintagel Castle lay a secret beach where you’ll find Merlins Cave.

 Merlin was a prominent character in the Arthurian Tales.
 Legend has it that he was the wizard responsible for King Arthurs’s conception.